The Serious Relationship of Art and Technology

-Both technology and art define and continue to reshape the world we live in.
-Re-imagining what we know as real or as a solid ground, pushes not only our opinions and understandings of nature to the limits, but with new inventions and experiments, both the mind and the body, the language, and the world itself seems to be making room for a different sphere and fresh rules.
+Both art and technology define and continue to reshape the world we live in.
+Re-imagining what we know as real or as a solid ground pushes our opinions and understandings of nature to the limits.
+And with new inventions and experiments, both the mind and the body, the language, and the world itself seems to be making room for a different sphere and fresh rules.
 Governed by the new aesthetics, the virtual, the scientific and the logic that is beyond belief, technology in art challenges our perceptions and that is what creativity and science are all about.
 If we are to understand that creative production reflects the period of time we are all in, how are we to grasp the growing number of young contemporary authors that base their practice on the presentation of immaterial and ephemeral things?

-The change of artworks’ nature along with the shift in the public interaction and the reshaping of the museums and exhibition spaces are making more room today than ever before for some of the most amazing examples of digital art, kinetic pieces, and works that explore the internet and online existence.
+The change of artworks’ nature along with the shift in the public interaction and the reshaping of the museums and exhibition spaces are making more room today than ever before for some of the most amazing examples of art and technology mix through digital art, kinetic pieces, and works that explore the internet and online existence.
 The sci-fi mysteries of various movies that were mind-blowing just a decade or so, today shape the face of our reality.
-This part of the innovative computer-basedface, the traditional paintings and sculpture cannot capture to its fullest and that is why the fresh materials, such as data, pixels, mathematical and engineer formulas are the tools number of contemporary creatives reach for.
+This part of the innovative computer-based face, the traditional paintings and sculpture cannot capture to its fullest and that is why the fresh materials, such as data, pixels, mathematical and engineer formulas are the tools number of contemporary creatives reach for.

 The truth is that technology has been providing creatives with original ways of expression since its beginning.
-The major shifts, like the transition from the analogue to the digitally created expression, or to even go back further in time, the birth of Impressionism, the famous silkscreen prints of Andy Warhol, or the disturbing performance works by Stelarc would not be possible if technology and science, parallel to the creativitis’ road, did not push for original production and new frontiers.
-Creatives like scientists explore materials, people, culture, histories, religion, and the gain knowledge transform into something else.
-One of the earliest personas associated with scientific research is the famous Leonardo da Vinci, and to the investigating mind of the 17th-century, we owe the invention of the microscope and the telescope.
-Along with the investigation of eye’s perception and the color theory, the birth of photography, and the moving pictures of Walt Disney, nothing else has helped to transform activities such as painting, drawing, sculpture, and music then the invention of the computer between 1936 and 1938.
-With it, a completely differentun understanding towards the creative production was born.
+The major shifts, like the transition from the analogue to the digitally created expression, or to even go back further in time, the birth of Impressionism, the famous silkscreen prints of Andy Warhol, or the disturbing performance works by Stelarc would not be possible if technology and science, parallel to the creativities’ road, did not push for original production and new frontiers.
+Creatives like scientists explore materials, people, culture, histories, religion, and the gained knowledge transform into something else.
+One of the earliest personas associated with scientific research is the famous Leonardo da Vinci, and to the investigating minds of the 17th-century, we owe the invention of the microscope and the telescope.
+Along with the investigation of eye’s perception and the color theory, the birth of photography, and the moving pictures of Walt Disney, nothing else has helped to transform activities such as painting, drawing, sculpture, and music than the invention of the computer between 1936 and 1938.
+With it, a completely different understanding towards the creative production and relationship between art and technology was born.

 The New Media Production